-We have selected pilot's watches tested and certified to the technical standard for pilot watches (Technischer Standard Fliegeruhren - TESTAF) by Aachen University of Applied Sciences.
-The TESTAF ensures that a pilot's watch meets all timekeeping requirements during flight operations in accordance with visual and/or instrumental flight regulations and is suitable for professional use.
+Selected pilot watches are tested and certified by independent institutions according to the DIN 8330 Horology - Aviator watches in an extensive and complex type and unit verification process.
+This ensures that a DIN 8330-compliant pilot watch is a suitable all-round replacement for the on-board timekeeping instruments available to pilots.
 Functionality is our top priority and ultimately determines the design.
 Only the technical features that are really needed can be found on our watches.
 Because we believe that products have to speak for themselves.